 This is just like the one used to review the past year, but this time don’t show actuals, just budgets for the coming year.
 Use this report to communicate to the whole team what the plans are for your business moving forward.

-For an alternative with a comparison to the previous year actuals, use the P&L vs Last Year report.
+For an alternative with a comparison to the previous year actuals, use the P&L vs Last Year Budget (12 months) report.
 That will show your forecast for the year compared to the actual result for the year just finished.

-Tip: If you run this before the end of the year, set the start period as FY13 and use Actuals up to Relative 0.
+Tip: If you run this before the end of the year, set the filter to “Start Next Financial Year”.

 2. Cash Flow Forecast

 It’s always cash flow forecasting time in our office but if it’s not one of your habits, this is a perfect time to start.
 Use a cash flow forecast to drive your business forward and make it a key part of your decision-making.